apparena/docs/api.md

 ## HTTP Verbs ##

 The App-Arena API is a RESTful API.
-All requests can be made using one of the following HTTP verbs:
+All requests can be made using one of the following HTTP verbs

 ### GET ###
 `entity`, `collection`

 Request a single entity or a whole collection

 ### POST ###
 `collection`

 Creates a new entity in a collection

 ### PUT ###
 `entity`

 Updates an entity

 ### DELETE ###
 `entity`

 Deletes an entity